neubot/neubot/doc/FAQ.rst

 1.1.
 What is Neubot?
 ~~~~~~~~~~~~~~~~~~~~

-Neubot is a research project on network neutrality of the `NEXA Center for
+Neubot is a research project on network neutrality at the `NEXA Center for
 Internet & Society`_ at `Politecnico di Torino`_.
 The project is based on
 a lightweight `free software`_ program that interested users can download
 and install on their computers.
 The program runs in the background and
-periodically performs transmission tests with test servers, hosted by
+periodically performs transmission tests with test servers hosted by
-the distributed `Measurement Lab`_ platform, and (in future) with other
+the distributed `Measurement Lab`_ platform, and ,in the future, with other
-instances of the program itself.
+instances of the program.
 Transmission tests probe the Internet
 using various application level protocols and test results are saved both
 locally and on the test servers.
 The results dataset contains samples
 from various Providers and is `published on the web`_, allowing anyone to